ammonshepherd/cowl/README.md

     -l, --lang                       Set the language for the OCR program to use.
 This is the language used in the documents.
-Default is German [:deu].
+Default is German [deu].

     -n, --no-watermark               Don't do the watermark thing.